Inland Waterways Association: Formation

-Stemming the flow
+1950s: Stemming the flow

-During most of the 1950s IWA was campaigning in an era when the British Transport Commission (BTC) saw the commercial use of the canal system as its main goal.
-The country did not have enough money to spend on canal maintenance let alone restoration.
-The canals, particularly the narrow system, had become inadequate for modern commerce and slowly dropped into disuse.
+During most of the 1950s, IWA was campaigning in an era when the British Transport Commission (BTC) had the commercial use of the canal system as its main goal.
+The country did not have enough money to spend on canal maintenance, let alone restoration.
+The canals, particularly the narrow system, had become inadequate for modern commerce and slowly fell into disuse.

-Early attempts at involvement in saving a canal, when the Basingstoke Canal had come up for sale in 1949, were flouted when a canal committee set up to save it saw their contributions used to support a private bid from their nominated bidder.

-A more hopeful start was made on the lower reaches of the Warwickshire Avon, a river where commercial navigation had long since been stopped because of perennial flooding problems so it was not part of BTC's remit.
-Learning from the experience of the Basingstoke Canal, IWA advised the formation of a charitable trust and Douglas Barwell who had joined the Midland's branch with this in mind, took charge of the project of restoration.
+An early attempt at involvement in saving a canal, when the Basingstoke Canal came up for sale in 1949, was frustrated when a committee set up to save it saw their contributions used to support a private bid from their nominated bidder.
+A more hopeful start was made on the lower reaches of the Warwickshire Avon, a river where commercial navigation had long since ceased because of perennial flooding problems, thus it was not within the BTC's remit.
+Learning from the experience with the Basingstoke Canal, IWA advised the formation of a charitable trust and Douglas Barwell – who had joined the Midlands branch with this in mind – took charge of the restoration project.

-Local campaigns emerged with the threats to various canals, including the Oxford and Kennet and Avon.
-An all-party parliamentary committee was set up with 30 sympathetic MPs becoming honorary members of IWA.
+Local campaigns emerged to counter the threats to various canals, including the Oxford and Kennet and Avon.
+An all-party parliamentary committee was set up, with 30 sympathetic MPs becoming honorary members of IWA.
 A fight to save the Stroudwater Navigation was lost in Parliament, although 112 MPs voted against it.